Wreck-It Ralph: Plot

 When Litwak's Arcade closes for the day, the video game characters leave their in-game roles and socialize via a power strip called Game Central Station.
 Wreck-It Ralph, the villain of the platform game Fix-It Felix, Jr., is frustrated with his assigned role.
 After being ostracized at his game's 30th-anniversary party, Ralph decides to win a medal, convinced that it will earn him respect.
 Upon learning that the first-person shooter Hero's Duty awards medals, Ralph sneaks into Hero's Duty and obtains a medal after getting past insectoid monsters known as Cy-Bugs.

 Ralph accidentally launches himself in an escape shuttle with a Cy-Bug inside and crash-lands in Sugar Rush, a confectionery-themed kart racing game.
 With Ralph gone, his game is labeled "out of order", putting it at risk of being unplugged.
-Fix-It Felix, Jr. himself leaves the game to find Ralph, allying with Sergeant Calhoun, the heroine of Hero's Duty.
+Fix-It Felix Jr. himself, having learned of what happened from Q*bert, leaves the game to find Ralph, allying with Sergeant Calhoun, the heroine of Hero's Duty.
 Calhoun tracks the Cy-Bug, as Cy-Bugs behave as a virus once outside their game.
 Felix worries Ralph will meet the same fate as Turbo, the protagonist of the racing game TurboTime, who grew envious of a new RoadBlasters cabinet's success and invaded it, resulting in both games being unplugged.

 In Sugar Rush, racer Vanellope von Schweetz steals Ralph's medal and uses it to buy her way into the nightly race that determines which characters will be playable the next day.
 King Candy, the ruler of Sugar Rushs world, forbids her to race, as she is a glitch.
 Vanellope promises to get the medal back if Ralph helps her win; he helps her build a new kart and teaches her to drive inside Diet Cola Mountain.
 Meanwhile, Calhoun and Felix arrive in Sugar Rush, where they fall into "Nesquik-sand", work together to escape, and begin to fall in love.